-The Board of Directors has established a Remuneration and Appointments Committee consisting of three non-executive directors, of which two, including Chairman, are independent:
+The Board of Directors held on 24 April 2018 established a Remuneration and Appointments Committee consisting of three independent non-executive directors:

-- Marco Spadacini – Chairman, independent non-executive director;
+- Angelo Renoldi – Chairman, independent non-executive director;

 - Cristina Rossello – independent non-executive director;